A Guide to Benefits for disabled children

 Child Benefit and Child Tax Credit

-You should also be able to claim Child Benefit and Child Tax Credit for your child.
+You should also be able to claim Child Benefit and Child Tax Credit (if you have an existing claim) for your child.
 You may get more Child Tax Credit if your child gets DLA or PIP, because there is an extra element of Child Tax Credit included in the calculation.
 Make sure you tell the Tax Credit Office what rate of DLA or PIP your child is getting.
-In some areas of the country, if you are making a new claim for Child Tax Credit you will be told to claim Universal Credit instead.
+If you are making a new claim for Child Tax Credit you will be told to claim Universal Credit instead.
 This also has extra elements for children on DLA or PIP.

 Working Tax Credit (WTC)